 Adding Permissions to the Post Type #

-- In the right sidebar, and check the “New Posts” box under “Type-Specific Capabilities”.
-Doing this will allow you control the permissions for the New Posts.
+• In the right sidebar, and check your custom post type under “Unique Capabilities for Post Types”.
+Doing this will allow you to control the permissions for your custom post type.

 Look in the center of the screen and you can now see custom permissions for your new post type.
 You can control editing, deletion and reading capabilities for your post type: